 Oily skin

-Cleansing: Use a foaming cleanser that's alcohol- and oil-free.
-You don't need harsh cleansers that strip your skin of its natural oils.
-Choose products that remove dirt and oil while being gentle on your skin to avoid potential irritation.
+Cleansing: Use a foaming cleanser that does not contain alcohol or oil.
+You don't need harsh cleansers that strip the skin of its natural oils.
+Choose products that remove dirt and oil and are gentle on the skin, thus avoiding possible irritation.

-Serum and moisturizer: Avoid any oil-based serums or moisturizers.
-Choose those labeled non-comedogenic—and fragrance-free for less irritation.
+Serums and moisturizers: Avoid any oil-based serums or moisturizers.
+Choose those labeled non-comedogenic – and fragrance-free for less irritation.

-Sunscreen: Sunscreen can aggravate acne-prone skin and cause breakouts, but it's essential to protect your skin.
+Sunscreen: Sunscreen can aggravate acne-prone skin and cause breakouts, but it's essential for protecting your skin.
 Choosing barrier sunscreens based on zinc oxide or titanium dioxide can help.
 Be sure to choose a product labeled oil-free.

-For combination skin, you may need to treat specific dry or oily areas with different products.
+For combination skin, it may be necessary to treat specific dry or oily areas with different products.
 Otherwise, use a gentle foaming cleanser and apply moisturizer and sunscreen daily.
-Avoid any products that cause breakouts or dryness.
+Avoid any products that cause breakouts or dry skin.

 Sensitive skin

-Serum and moisturizer: The fewer products you use if you have sensitive skin, the easier it will be to identify what might cause irritation.
+Serum and moisturizer: the fewer products you use if you have sensitive skin, the easier it will be to identify what might be causing irritation.
 Choose a single product that has few ingredients and is fragrance-free.
 If your skin burns after using the product, discontinue use immediately.

-Sunscreen: A barrier-based sunscreen with zinc oxide or titanium dioxide is a great option.
+Sunscreen: A sunscreen with a barrier base containing zinc oxide or titanium dioxide is a great option.
 Avoid products with fragrances.

 Adverse effects